JeffBley/gsa-poc-script-windows/README.md

     Write-Host "Skipping Chrome policy keys (Chrome not detected)." -ForegroundColor DarkYellow }

 Write-Host "`nGSA keys applied.
-Browser policy keys applied only when detected." -ForegroundColor Cyan
+Edge and Chrome browser policy keys applied only when detected." -ForegroundColor Cyan

 # Firefox policies.json: disable QUIC (HTTP/3) and DoH only if Firefox present
 if ($firefoxFound) {